naotoienaga/rotifer-tool/README.md

 # Rotifer-tool
-This repository contains the public code, the trained model, and the annotated dataset of the following paper:
+This repository contains annotated dataset, trained model, and tracking visualization code of the following paper:
 > (Under review.
 After the acceptance, information about the paper will be written.)

 ## Datset and trained model